-The Pioneer (1904) by Frederick McCubben is one of the most famous works of this movement.
-The artist uses a triptych, now held in the national gallery of Victoria, to take the viewer through three temporally-separated but closely-interrelated scenes.
+The Pioneer (1904) by Frederick McCubbin is one of the most famous works of this movement.
+The artist uses a triptych, now held in the national gallery of Victoria, to take the viewer through three temporally separated but closely interrelated scenes.
 In using the triptych format, often found in religious artwork, McCubbin raises his pioneering theme to something of reverence (Clark, 1986, p.149).
 In the first scene, a free-selector is shown arriving at his plot of land, while his wife, seated, appears deep in thought, all amidst the enveloping Australian bush.
 In the second scene, a cabin has been built, and the pioneer has time to rest on a log, with his wife and new child looking on.
 In the final enigmatic scene, we see a ‘country youth, with reverent fingers’ (Allen, 1997, p.79) visiting a grave, seemingly of the pioneer and his wife, with the city of Melbourne now brightly visible in the scene’s upper-right quadrant, a luminescent cityscape no longer enclosed by the dark, alien and mysterious bush.
 The narrative is clearly one of taming the unruly land, an effort that will ultimately result in civilization and mastery of the natural state.

 Consider, too, possibly the most instantly recognizable of all Australian paintings, Tom Robert’s Shearing the Rams (1890).
-This work, also held in the national gallery of Victoria, and another representative of the Heidelberg school, depicts vigorous men with rolled-up sleeves, hard at work shearing in what is presumably a hot, uncomfortable environment, while a golden sunny glow penetrates the shed, emphasising the heat of the Australian bush.
+This work, also held in the national gallery of Victoria, and another representative of the Heidelberg school, depicts vigorous men with rolled-up sleeves, hard at work shearing in what is presumably a hot, uncomfortable environment, while a golden sunny glow penetrates the shed, emphasizing the heat of the Australian bush.
 A man in the background can be seen drinking lustily from a mug of water – a small but satisfying reward for all his sweaty work.
 Despite the unpleasant conditions, nobody looks particularly pained.
 Two children assisting in the shearing have smiles on their luminous faces, and the men embody ‘heroic masculine labour’ (Elder, 2007, p.185).
 Here, hard work is almost a reward in itself for it leads to progress, and enduring physical strength.
 Overall, the image is of a pervading national identity based on sweat and toil, ‘hard yakka’ as it became known.
 Artwork such as this points clearly to Australia’s national identity being built on physical toil, a visual mnemonic to the oft-cited statement that Australia, particularly before the depression of the 1890s, ‘rode on the sheep’s back’ (Clark, 1986, p.132).
 ‘Heidelberg school art told new or emerging Australians that being Australian was about hard work and a love of the land’ (Elder (2007, p.185).